How the Best Worksite Wellness Programs Change Behavior Updated 2022

 There are literally tens of thousands of published research papers on behavior change.
-You’ve probably heard of some of these behavior change models.
+You’ve probably heard of some of these behavior change models – like the amso model.

 Scientifically, this and other models do an outstanding job of explaining the complexities of human behavior but from a real-world perspective they are almost worthless.
-They are so complex that it is difficult to implement them in a real-world setting.
+They are so complex that it is difficult to implement them for workplace health initiatives.

-Faced with budget restrictions and personnel limitations it is unrealistic to expect a worksite wellness program to implement any kind of programming based on these models.
-These real-world barriers have created a need for a more simplified, understandable, and practical approach to helping employees change behaviors.
-Luckily for us there is a simplified version of this.
+Faced with budget restrictions and personnel limitations, it is unrealistic to expect a work site wellness program to implement any kind of programming based on these models.
+These real-world barriers have created a need for a more simplified, understandable, and practical approach to making real strides with wellness at work.
+Luckily for us, there is a simplified version of this.

-Not too long ago, Dr. Michael O’Donnell introduced a simplified behavior change model designed to help worksites improve employee health behaviors.
-The name of this model is AMSO, (Awareness, Motivation, Skills, and Opportunities).
-This simple model helps worksites create an effective wellness program that improves employee health.
+Not too long ago, Dr. Michael O’Donnell introduced a simplified behavior change model we mentioned briefly above.
+It’s designed to help wellness at work actually improve employee health behaviors.
+It’s called the AMSO model, (Awareness, Motivation, Skills, and Opportunities).
+This simple model helps worksites create effective worksite wellness programs that improve employee health.

 The four components are pretty easy to understand.
 Awareness and education is the “what” of behavior change.
 The motivation is what drives us to change.
 The skills and tools portion is the “how do I do this?” part, and the culture and environment part is a conglomeration of environmental changes, policy changes, and support from others that all help us to be successful.

-The least important aspect of this model is awareness and education at just 5%, yet this is where most wellness programs spend most of their time and budgets.
+The least important aspect of this model is awareness and education at just 5%, yet this is where most workplace health programs spend most of their time and budgets.
 Let’s take a deeper look into each one of these components.

 Awareness and Education

 All of us are familiar with this part of the behavior change process.
-This is the easy part of wellness.
+This is the easy part of wellness at work.

-Wellness programs use health risk appraisals, biometric screening, posters, flyers, videos, books, email notifications, text messages, payroll stuffers, Internet sites, magazines, lunch and learns, special speakers, company newsletters, blogs, and many other forms of communication to create wellness awareness.
+Workplace wellness programs use health risk appraisals, biometric screening, posters, flyers, videos, books, email notifications, text messages, payroll stuffers, Internet sites, magazines, lunch and learns, special speakers, company newsletters, blogs, and many other forms of communication to create awareness of wellness at work.

-Each of these wellness activities help individuals become aware of and educated about good health practices.
+These company wellness programs examples help individuals become aware of and educated about good health practices.
 They help us understand what health risks are and what it really means to have an elevated health risk.
 They help us learn whether or not we have elevated health risks or unhealthy behaviors.

 This blog is an example of how awareness and education can work.
-As you read and look at the images you are becoming aware of and educated about the WellSteps approach to successful wellness programming.
+As you read and look at the images you are becoming aware of and educated about the WellSteps approach to successful wellness programs in the workplace.

-I am trying to convince you that your wellness program success will hinge upon whether or not you’re able to help employees improve health behaviors.
+I am trying to convince you that the success of your wellness program at work will hinge upon whether or not you’re able to help employees improve health behaviors.

 Hopefully the content you’re reading is helpful, but just providing awareness and education is not going to be enough to help you, the reader, implement an effective behavior change program.
 You are also going to need to be motivated.

-I have already written extensively here and here about the need to have the right kinds of motivation in your wellness program.
-Most wellness programs encourage employees to participate in a variety of health promoting activities.
+I have already written extensively here and here about the need to have the right kinds of motivation in wellness programs in the workplace.
+Most workplace health programs encourage employees to participate in a variety of health promoting activities.